 Solicitors’ duties to clients

-In our legal system, the solicitor/client relationship has long been recognised as a fiduciary relationship.
-The term ‘fiduciary’ means trust, so in a fiduciary relationship one person (the client) places his or her confidence, good faith, reliance and trust in another (the solicitor), whose aid, advice or protection is sought in some matter.
+In our legal system, the solicitor/client relationship has long been recognized as a fiduciary relationship.
+The term ‘fiduciary’ means trust, so in a fiduciary relationship one person (the client) places his or her confidence, good faith, reliance and trust in another (the solicitor), whose advice is sought in some matter.

 What are the duties?

-All conversations, correspondence and documentation between you and your solicitor are confidential and can only be revealed to someone with your permission or under an order from a Court.
-The nature and details of your case are also confidential and must not be revealed to anyone without your permission.
+Conversations, correspondence and documentation between you and your solicitor are confidential and can only be revealed in limited situations.
 Solicitors must also follow strict rules in the maintenance of client files.

 Conflicts of interest

 Your solicitor must not allow their own interests, or the interests of an associate, to conflict with those of a client.
-Your solicitor must not act for you if they have previously provided legal advice to a person you are in dispute with.
-They should make you aware of a potential conflict as soon as they become aware of it.
+A solicitor generally cannot act for you if they have previously provided legal advice to a person you are in dispute with.
 If you believe that your solicitor may have a conflict you should raise this with them.

 Your solicitor cannot make any decisions without your instructions.
-He or she must carry out your instructions as promptly and efficiently as possible in accordance with the law.
+They must carry out your instructions promptly and efficiently in accordance with the law.

-As the client, you are entitled to regular updates on the progress of your matter, preferably in writing.
+As the client, you should receive regular updates on the progress of your matter, preferably in writing.
 Your solicitor must provide advice about all your options, including the best course of action, which may be alternative forms of dispute resolution.
-Your solicitor must also treat you with respect, be polite, patient and assist in your understanding of the law.
+Your solicitor must also treat you with respect, be polite and assist in your understanding of the law.

 Handling your money